aaiit/People_Inside_The_Store/README.md

-# Deep Sort with PyTorch
+# Counting people inside a Store using Deep Sort with PyTorch and geometry conditions

 ![](screenshot.PNG)